dlang-community/SDLang-D/HOWTO.md

 // Get the person tag:
 //
-// SDL supports multiple tags/attributes with the same name,
+// SDLang supports multiple tags/attributes with the same name,
 // therefore the [0] is needed.
 Tag akiko = root.tags["person"][0];
 assert( akiko.namespace == "" ); // Default namespace is ""